Beliavsky/Fortran-code-on-GitHub/README.md

 [fortranchessprogram](https://github.com/arbolis/fortranchessprogram): chess program where the user enters moves in notation such as e2-e4 and the board is displayed as text

+[fortran-raylib](https://github.com/interkosmos/fortran-raylib): interface bindings to raylib 4.5, for 2-D and 3-D game programming, by interkosmos

 [life](https://github.com/JeffIrwin/life): Conway's game of life, by Jeff Irwin

 [mastermind](https://github.com/fortran-gaming/mastermind): classic MasterMind game in modern Fortran 2008, from fortran-gaming